shahid11227/data-analyst-agent/README.md

    - `run_sql` -- DuckDB SQL against the dataset
    - `run_python` -- pandas/matplotlib for anything SQL can't express (custom
      calculations, multi-step logic, charts)
-4. The LLM is Llama 3.3 70B served for free via Groq -- no local GPU, no paid API key.
+4. The LLM is `openai/gpt-oss-120b`, served for free via Groq -- no local GPU, no paid API key.
 5. The agent's answer, and any chart it drew, render back in the chat.

 ## Setup